 1. Take Original Photos

-If you want your articles to stand-out, you need to use both words AND images.
+If you want your articles to stand out, you need to use both words AND images.
 The majority of blogs obtain their accompanying photos from stock photography websites.
 A variety of both free and paid sites offering stock photography exists online.

 How They Work: Professional and amateur photographers submit their work to the sites.
 Their photos are then categorized into stock libraries by topic and assigned a price.
-Cost typically ranges from $5 to $25.
+The cost typically ranges from $5 to $25.
 At Lean Labs, we often use stock photography in our blogs and marketing materials; it's a great way to save time.

 HOWEVER, solely relying on stock photography is NOT advised.
 Do so, and you'll risk blending in with everyone else!
 Instead, create your own photos using your iPhone.